 There is no reason to worry that you have to buy a new RV every 10 years.
 Many parks often use this rule as more of a screening device.
 If your older RV is in good condition, most of the time, the park will make an exception for you.

 Is your RV is really old and has been restored?
 The park might consider it “vintage.”
 They will not only let you stay, but you may be asked a lot of questions about the restoration process.

 Some believe the 10-year rule is not a good screening device and should therefore not be used.
 If you are among those that feel that way, there is a Facebook group called “My RV is too old for your park.”
 Members share photos of their older RVs and their thoughts on the 10-year rule.

 Remember too that public campgrounds such as county, state, and national parks do not have or adhere to this rule at all.
 If it rolls and you can get it there, you can enjoy those campgrounds with no fear of chastisement.

-Finding private and public campgrounds is easy using Campground Reviews, the most complete and trusted campground review site.
-The data from Campground Reviews is also available in RV Trip Wizard, the best RV trip planning tool around.
+Finding private and public campgrounds is easy using RV LIFE Campgrounds, the most complete and trusted campground review site.
+The data from RV LIFE Campgrounds is also available in RV LIFE Trip Wizard, the best RV trip planning tool around.